top of page

 Construtions with Eco bricks

 It is difficult to think that the entire population can change their traditional way of building, but it is true that, to our small extent, we can limit the number of bricks made in the old way and reduce the use of firewood.
+We know that the Government of Malawi has also imposed the rule that public constructions be carried out with this new material.

 Our builder, Moses Kasamba, has a machine that manufactures them using high pressure and with a finish similar to the traditional one.